arunrajudhay/RAG-Q-A-chatbot-using-GROQ-API/README.md

 # RAG Document Q&A with Groq
 Welcome to the RAG Document Q&A with Groq application!
-This application allows you to interact with research papers, asking questions, and receiving answers based on the content of those documents using a Retrieval-Augmented Generation (RAG) approach with the power of Groq's API and LangChain.
+This application allows you to interact with pdf documents, asking questions, and receiving answers based on the content of those documents using a Retrieval-Augmented Generation (RAG) approach with the power of Groq's API and LangChain.

 ## Features
 * Document Loading & Processing: Load PDF documents from a directory, split them into manageable chunks, and prepare them for query answering.